kabilar/BCDC-documentation/index.md

 - General grant and dataset level metadata, E.g. Text descriptions of datasets, Protocols, Licensing, Contributors, Institutions, Funding
 - This is recorded when registering new projects, so that BCDC can plan for what data we will have coming in
-- Project and Data Collection metadata is displayed on the landing pages in the BCDC Data Catalog [SCREENSHOT pointing to relevant fields on Data Catalog page]
+- Project and Data Collection metadata is displayed on the Project landing pages in the BCDC Data Catalog [SCREENSHOT pointing to relevant fields on Data Catalog page]

 #### Specimen Metadata